sftcd/openssl/esnistuff/README.md

 Most recent first...

+- I now have an apparently working ESNI-enabled nginx: see the [notes](./nginx.md).

 - I was advised to change a couple of function names from ``SSL_esni_*`` to ``SSL_CTX_esni_*`` which seems right, so I've done that.
 No functional changes afaik.